Southern Perspectives on the Queer Movement

 Foreword by Harlan Greene

-These are the intimate stories of twenty-one ordinary citizens in South Carolina who became committed to making their state a better place to live and work and raise their families in the period from 1984 – 2014.
-They are people with similarities and differences, but most of them grew up believing they were the only gay people in the universe.
-How and why they became the organizers of the queer movement in a rural conservative southern state “will add a crucial piece to the complex puzzle of postwar queer activism in the United States.” (preface)
+These are the intimate stories of twenty-one ordinary citizens in South Carolina who became committed to making their state a better place to live and work and raise their families in the period from the AIDS epidemic in the 1980s to marriage equality in 2014.
+They are people with similarities and differences, but many of them grew up believing they were the only gay people in the universe.
+How and why they, and their straight allies, became the organizers of the queer movement in a rural conservative southern state “will add a crucial piece to the complex puzzle of postwar queer activism in the United States.” (preface)